Project FAQs

 As construction began last fall, about 275 trees were removed to allow for shoreline reconfiguration which is necessary for flood protection; ADA accessibility; and changes in topography (think: hills).
 About 2,680 trees will planted as part of the park’s reconstruction.
 The WNY Land Conservancy is collecting seeds from local native plants and growing many of these plants from the ground up.
 They will provide 50,000 plants, including trees, shrubs, grasses, and wildflowers to the park.
 This tree replacement process will provide a greater ecologic benefit to our shoreline than what was there before.

-The park is funded through both public and private partners, including the Ralph C. Wilson Jr., Foundation, federal agencies, New York State, the City of Buffalo, and other partners.
+Phase one, which is currently under construction, will cost about $100M.
+We continue to seek additional funding partners to build out the community’s full vision for the park.
+Current work has been made possible through many generous public and private partners, including the Ralph C. Wilson Jr., Foundation, federal agencies, New York State, the City of Buffalo, and other partners.

 No!
 Ralph Wilson Park is a City of Buffalo park, and all City of Buffalo parks are free to enter.
 There is no entrance fee to the park and the majority of events will be free.
 There may be fees associated with some activities, such as kayak rentals.

 The rest rooms at the pool building are open when the pool is open.
-Currently port-a-potties are located throughout the park.
+Currently port-a-potties are located in the other open sections of the park.
 After construction, ADA-accessible rest rooms will be located in several comfort stations at key locations.